spipm/BraekerCTF_2024_public/readme.md

 ## Credits

-Special thanks to [Axel Koolhaas](https://axelkoolhaas.com/) (Shoaloak) and [Gerard Arall](https://twitter.com/gerardarall) for their help and motivating enthusiasm, and to everyone for participating!
+Special thanks to [Axel Koolhaas](https://axelkoolhaas.com/) (Shoaloak) and [Gerard Arall](https://twitter.com/gerardarall) for their enthusiasm about the project, which was very motivating.

 [Ctfd.io](https://www.ctfd.io/) was used as a CTF platform.
 Both their service and their customer service are amazing, so I can highly recommend it.